corda/corda-docs-portal/content/en/platform/corda/5.2/deploying-operating/deployment/deploying/_index.md

     partition: "sm_token_pool_cache"
 ```

-Opposite to the above (only recommended for development environments), the example below shows how a single database instance can be used for the Cluster and another database instance, isolated, can be used for all State Manager state types.
+In contrast to the above, and only recommended for development environments, the following example shows how a single database instance can be used for the cluster and another database instance, isolated, can be used for all state manager state types.

 ```yaml
 databases: